 - Motor Vehicles: Storing, using, or consuming in Boulder County any motor or other vehicle, purchased at retail on which a registration is required.
 This tax is collected at vehicle registration with the Boulder County Clerk & Recorder’s Office, Motor Vehicle Division.

-- Sales and Use Tax Brochure – A concise guide for Boulder County merchants who collect and file sales tax.
-(2020 updated brochure is forthcoming)
+- 2022 Boulder County Sales & Use Tax Brochure – A concise guide for Boulder County merchants who collect and file sales tax.

 Sales & Use Tax Exemptions

 - Worthy Cause and Boulder County Open Space Sales and Use Tax Exemption – Application for sales/use tax refund in equipment used in the generation of energy from a renewable resource.

 Additional Tax Information